jcreedcmu/pyoro/DESIGN.md

   did, maybe could exploit subtle differences between down-left and left, down-right and down, and wait and down.
 - Pushing a block off the edge of a floor, and using it for support.
+  (XXX I thought this did work, but maybe it doesn't?)
+- When pushing a button while ascending, player can choose whether to keep ascending or not depending on their move.

 ### Legibility